jeff-luszcz/PurpleTheopolis/README.md

 # PurpleTheopolis
-An Arduino sketch used to create PurpleAir air quality display using LEDs and a Feather M0
+An Arduino sketch used to create PurpleAir air quality display using a Jewel 7 LED module and a Feather M0

-This is the source code for the Arduino project written up in Instrucables and elsewhere.
+This is the source code for the Arduino project written up on Instrucables.com and elsewhere.

 See https://www.instructables.com/id/PurpleAir-Air-Quality-Status-LED-Display/